kapila-mucchinthala/kapila-mucchinthala/README.md

 <!-- ![Night-Coding](https://user-images.githubusercontent.com/88575764/142670455-c19ae283-4950-4548-a3dc-26d8a9804b97.gif) -->

 <h2 align="center">About me: 👨🏽‍💻</h2>
 <p align="center">I am a Full-stack web developer and I love programming and technology💻.
 I thrive on challenges and constantly set goals🎯 for myself, so I have something to strive towards.
 I’m always looking for an opportunity to learn something new and I’m currently learning🌱 React.
-I’m currently working on something cool😉.
-Other than the tech I love to read novels📖, do painting🖌️, listen to music🎵, and explore nature🌴 outdoors.</p>
+Other than the tech I'm interested in paintings🖌️, listening to music🎵, and explore nature🌴 .</p>

 <h2 align="center">Languages and tools: 🧰</h2>